ProjektKnight/KnightBot/README.md

 Prerequisites:
-IDE (preferred) such as Pycharm that has pygame installed else If running manually ,make sure you have Pygame installed
+IDE (preferred) such as Pycharm that has pygame installed else If running manually ,make sure you have Pygame installed.
+Download all the files above in one folder.

 Only file to open is "gamester.py"
 Just Run the file in order to play.